mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 ## Supporting finalizers

-Different VMs define "finalizer" differently, but they all involve performing operations when an object is dead.
+Different languages and VMs define "finalizer" differently, but they all involve performing operations when an object is dead.
 The general way to handle finalizer is visiting all **finalizable objects** (i.e.  objects that have associated finalization operations), check if they are unreachable and, if unreachable, do something about them.

 ### Identifying finalizable objects